-The first session at the 2015 annual conference of the Society for Information Technology and Teacher Education related to K-12 online learning that I am blogging is:
+The eighteenth session at the 2015 annual conference of the Society for Information Technology and Teacher Education related to K-12 online learning that I am blogging is:

 Teacher Perceptions of Parental Engagement at a Cyber School

 - Jered Borup, George Mason University, United States

 Thursday, March 5 10:45-11:15 AM in Conga A View on map

 Conga A Thursday, Mar 05 2015 10:15AM-11:15AM

 Yu-Li Chen: Conga A, 2015-03-05 10:15:00-2015-03-05 11:15:00

 A growing number of adolescent students are taking all or most of their courses online and choosing to learn from home rather than in a traditional brick-and-mortar setting.
 This places a greater responsibility on the student’s parents to support and facilitate their student’s learning.
 This research used teacher surveys and interviews to better understand how teachers perceived and supported parents’ attempts to support their online students.
 Results showed that parents supported their students by (1) organizing and managing students’ schedules, (2) facilitating interactions, and (3) instructing students when necessary.
 However, teachers perceived parental efforts in organizing and facilitating activities as more valuable than parents’ instructing activities.

 Jered set the stage by discussing some of the literature that has found that cyber charter schools (i.e., full-time K-12 online learning programs) perform quite poorly compared to brick-and-mortar schools.
 He then transitioned to the role of the parent – and specifically parental engagement in their child’s education – in the full-time online environment.
 When we consider what the school can control, in terms of parental engagement, school policies are the only ones – and most K-12 online learning program policies focus on quantity of interactions or engagement, not the quality.